int-brain-lab/prior-localization/braindelphi/README.md

 variable `file_all_results` to match the name of the summary table files that came out of the decoding pipeline for the block variable.

-Do likewise for the rest of the variables.
-Change `file_all_results` to match the summary table files of that variable.
-Then run the first block of these files to process stimulus side, choice, feedback, wheel-speed, and wheel-velocity:
+Do likewise for the rest of the files listed below to process all the other variables besides block.
+In each file, change `file_all_results` to match the summary table files of the corresponding variable.
+Then, run the first block (up to `# %%`) of these files to process stimulus side, choice, feedback, wheel-speed, and wheel-velocity:
 - `plot_decoding_stimside.py`
 - `plot_decodoing_choice_panel.py`